danielrios12/An-lise-de-curvas-de-luz---monolipo/README.rst

 This is the list of the different packages/software you will have to install in order to use the tool.
-If you run into any problems, please contact Leandro de Almeida: monolipo.physics@gmail.com
+If you run into any problems, please contact Leandro de Almeida: monolipo.physics@gmail.com These instructions were adapted from Morisset, C 2017.

 git
 ===